applicationskeleton/Skeleton/README.md

 Documentation about Skeletons can be found in the report directory

+If you have questions, need support, want to report a bug, or want to request a feature, please do so by opening a new issue -- https://github.com/applicationskeleton/Skeleton/issues/new

 =======

 Contributors are welcome!

+Ideally, these can be made via pull requests to the repository.

-To receive email about commits to this repo, join the Google Groups "skeleton-commits" group, http://groups.google.com/group/skeleton-commits/subscribe
+To receive email about commits to this repository, join the Google Groups "skeleton-commits" group, http://groups.google.com/group/skeleton-commits/subscribe